Bluebird K7: Bluebird K7 records

 Campbell set seven world water speed records in K7 between July 1955 and December 1964.
-The first of these marks was set at Ullswater on 23 July 1955, where he achieved a speed of 202.15 mph (324 km/h) but only after many months of trials and a major redesign of Bluebirds forward sponson attachments points.
+The first of these marks was set at Ullswater on 23 July 1955, where he achieved a speed of 202.15 mph (324 km/h) but only after many months of trials, changes to the inlet splash guards, and a major redesign of Bluebirds forward sponson attachments points by the raising of her front spar.
 Campbell achieved a steady series of subsequent speed-record increases with the boat during the rest of the decade, beginning with a mark of 216 mph in 1955 on Lake Mead in Nevada.
 Subsequently, four new marks were registered on Coniston Water, where Campbell and Bluebird became an annual fixture in the later half of the fifties, enjoying significant sponsorship from the Mobil oil company and then BP.
 Campbell made an unsuccessful attempt in 1957 at Canandaigua in New York state in the summer of 1957, which failed due to lack of suitable calm water conditions.
+It was reported in the New York Times of 17 August 1957 that "Bluebird Leaves Water for 200 Feet When It Strikes Swell at 240 M.P.H."
 Bluebird K7 became a well known attraction, and as well as her annual Coniston appearances, K7 was displayed extensively in the UK, USA, Canada and Europe, and then subsequently in Australia during Campbell's prolonged attempt on the land speed record in 1963–64.

 In order to extract more speed, and endow the boat with greater high speed stability, in both pitch and yaw, K7 was subtly modified in the second half of the 1950s to incorporate more effective streamlining with a blown Perspex cockpit canopy and fluting to the lower part of the main hull.
-In 1958, a small wedge shaped tail fin, housing an arrester parachute, modified sponson fairings, that gave a significant reduction in forward aerodynamic lift, and a fixed hydrodynamic stabilising fin, attached to the transom to aid directional stability, and exert a marginal down-force on the nose were incorporated into the design to increase the safe operating envelope of the hydroplane.
+In 1958 a small wedge shaped tail fin housing an arrester parachute, modified sponson fairings that gave a significant reduction in forward aerodynamic lift, and a fixed hydrodynamic stabilising fin attached to the transom to aid directional stability and exert a marginal down-force on the nose were incorporated into the design to increase the safe operating envelope of the hydroplane.
 Thus she reached 225 mph in 1956, where an unprecedented peak speed of 286.78 mph was achieved on the first run, 239 mph in 1957, 248 mph in 1958 and 260 mph in 1959.